MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/reference.md

 1. [Select an element](#select-an-element) that has a CSS animation or transition applied.

-   For example, open the [animated property demo page](https://microsoftedge.github.io/Demos/devtools-animated-property-issue/) in a new tab or window, and then select the `<div class="spinner">` element in the **Elements** tool.
+   For example, open the [animated property demo page](https://microsoftedge.github.io/Demos/devtools-animated-property-issue/) in a new tab or window, right-click the page and select **Inspect** to open DevTools, and then in the **Elements** tool, press **Ctrl+F** and find "spinner", and then select the `<div class="spinner">` element.

    The red and green boxes on this demo page are two different CSS animations.
-Both animations run with CSS, using the `animation` CSS property, and define an `ease-in-out` timing function.
+Both animations run with CSS by using the `animation` CSS property, and define an `ease-in-out` timing function.

 1. In the **Styles** pane, find the `animation` declaration in the `.bad .spinner` CSS rule, and click the **Open cubic bezier editor** (![The cubic bezier editor button icon](./reference-images/easing-editor-icon.png)) button.

-   The **Easing Editor** appears:
+   The **Easing Editor** opens:

    ![The Easing Editor](./reference-images/easing-editor.png)